princesinghrajput/twitter-restrictor/README.md

 ## Overview

-The **Twitter Usage Restrictor** is a Chrome extension designed to help users manage their Twitter usage by restricting the number of tweets they can send in a day.
+The **Twitter Usage Restrictor** is a Chrome extension designed to help users manage their Twitter usage by restricting the number of tweets they can interact with in a day.
 With customizable limits and a sleek user interface, this extension encourages healthier social media habits.

 ## Features